richelbilderbeek/bevy_tdd_book/add_player.md

 }
 ```

-This function has some magic to it: it seems to works on a Bevy `Commands`
+This function has some magic to it:
-structure and calls a member function called `spawn` on it.
-The function argument `Commands` is something one has access to
-when adding a Bevy system.
+- `mut commands: Commands`: this function argument is provided by Bevy.
+  The `Commands` structure allows on the modify the Bevy world.
+- `commands.spawn(Player add the entity of type Player to the world

+After having modified `create_app`, added the `Player` `Component`
+and the `add_player` function, the test passes.
+Well done!

 ## `main.rs`

+To run our application, we need not change our `main` function,
+it still looks like this:

 ```rust
 fn main() {